-We recognize that many of the practices now lifted up as regenerative and scientifically cutting-edge have deep roots in traditional methods across cultures, classes, and historical time frames.
-We honor the originators of those practices and the ecological expertise with which they were developed and implemented.
+We recognize that many of the farming practices currently described as regenerative and scientifically cutting-edge are deeply rooted in traditional methods across cultures, classes, and historical time frames.
+We proudly honor the originators of those practices and the ecological expertise with which they were developed and implemented.

-While we acknowledge agriculture’s troubled history, we also recognize the its current potential as a solution, not just for production of more food, fiber and energy, but as a provider of environmental services such as equitable access to clean air, water, habitat and biodiversity and a catalyst for change in how we interact with one another and our environment.
+While we acknowledge the troubled history of agriculture in the United States of America, we also recognize its powerful potential as a solution, not only to ensure food and nutrient security through production of more food, fiber and energy, but also as a provider of vital environmental services such as equitable access to clean air, water, habitat and biodiversity, and a catalyst for changing how we humans interact with one another and the environment.

-1. Intentionally seek BIPOC representation both in individual and organizational membership within our collaborative
+• Intentionally seeking equitable representation both in individual and organizational membership within our collaborative.

-3. Create space for Million Acre Challenge BIPOC farmers to share resources, ideas, and information as they see fit
+• Creating safe spaces for all Million Acre Challenge farmers to share resources, ideas, and information.

-4. Collaborate with our member organizations to build upon, reinforce, and amplify their own equity and diversity efforts
+• Collaborating with our member organizations to build upon, reinforce, and amplify the equity and diversity efforts of our partners.

-5. Provide opportunities for traditionally underserved producers In our financial, policy, and technical assistance work
+• Providing opportunities for traditionally underserved producers to participate in our financial, policy, and technical assistance projects and engagements.

 We welcome feedback on this or any other aspect of our project.
 Contact us.